Marc-Aradillas/Computer-Graphic-and-Visualization-2024/README.md

 # 3D Scene Visualization Project

+## Reflection and Insights

+### Design Approach
+My approach to designing software focuses on modularity and clarity.
+During this project, I prioritized creating a clean structure that separated different aspects of the 3D scene—such as object management, lighting, and camera controls—into distinct modules.
+This helped ensure that the code was both manageable and scalable.
+Working on this project honed my skills in scene organization and shader management, skills which I plan to carry into future projects.

+### Development Process
+I adopted an iterative development process, regularly testing small chunks of code to ensure each part worked correctly before moving on.
+This strategy helped me quickly identify and resolve issues.
+Throughout the milestones, I developed a deeper understanding of OpenGL’s intricacies, particularly in terms of how different components interact within a 3D space.
+The process also reinforced the importance of detailed planning and incremental progress in software development.

+### Application of Skills
+The knowledge and skills I gained from working on computational graphics and visualizations are invaluable for both my educational and professional pathways.
+Understanding the fundamentals of 3D rendering, lighting models, and texture mapping has broadened my technical capabilities and opened up new avenues for creating visually rich applications.
+These skills are directly applicable to roles in game development, simulation design, and any field that benefits from immersive visualizations.

 ## Overview

 This repository contains the code for a 3D scene visualization project developed using C++ and OpenGL.
 The project replicates a real-world scene using low-polygon 3D models, accurately projected textures, and custom lighting.
 It includes camera navigation controls for an interactive experience.
 The project was created as part of the CS 330 - Computational Graphics and Visualization course.